 In addition to her husband and parents, Delores was predeceased by all of her brothers and sisters.
 She leaves behind a large family of nieces, nephews, cousins, other relatives and friends who love her and will greatly miss her.

-To send flowers to Delores' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Delores P. Owens, please visit our floral store.